 The facility provides the Training Division with office space for two training officers, administration staff and staff assigned to the Training Division on modified duties (four offices).
-Some outdoor space for external training such auto extrication and rope training.
+Some outdoor space for external training such as auto extrication and rope training has been allocated.